-Alexandre Carrier was traded from the Nashville Predators to the Montreal Canadiens for Justin Barron just over three months ago.
+Alexandre Carrier was traded from the Nashville Predators to the Montreal Canadiens for Justin Barron just over a year ago.
 Carrier, known for his defensive reliability, came to Montreal in a straightforward swap for Barron, a young defenseman with some potential upside.
 As the dust settles and both players continue to grow into their roles with their new teams, it’s time to revisit the deal and assess how each player has fared.
 How has this trade impacted both the Canadiens and the Predators?
 Are there any early signs that one side got the better end of the deal?

 Barron vs. Carrier